longnca/longnca/README.md

 - I code (almost) daily to get better at solving problems.
 Check out my streak below!
 - I mostly learn from books, taking notes with pen and paper (I'm old-school and I know it).
 I also learn a great deal from brilliant minds on Coursera, YouTube (Harvard's CS50x, freeCodeCamp, StatQuest, to name a few), and Udemy.
 - I’m teaching myself web development with Django and JavaScript stacks.
-- I’m very enthusiastic about the cloud-native approach and studying for the AWS SAA-C03 exam.
+- I’m very enthusiastic about the cloud-native approach and studying for the Azure DP-100 and AWS SAA-C03 exams.
 <!-- - I write about what I learn and my projects on my data blog.
 Check it out to see what I’m up to.-->

 ## How to reach me: